skx/http2xmpp/README.md

          -d '{"room":"lobby","message":"I like cake."}' \
          http://localhost:9999/

-There is [a simple Perl client](client) included within this repository which uses the `LWP` module to submit a HTTP-request.
-Languages such as ruby would allow equally trivial submission(s).
+This sample is included in the [sample client](examples) directory within this repository, as a simple reference.

 Notes